 One of the key questions to be addressed when deciding which of these modelling approaches should be applied at a new location, is how complex does the model structure need to be to describe adequately the rainfall-runoff behaviour of a tropical catchment (and possibly also the behaviour of certain internal characteristics, such as saturation extent)?
-This becomes critical when it is appreciated that very little information is contained within most time-series of riverflow, so that very simple models are often sufficient to forecast the rainfall-runoff behaviour of catchments (Kirkby, 1975; Jakeman and Hornberger, 1993; Beven, 2001a; Kokkonen and Jakeman, 2001; Young, 2001), whether in tropical or temperate regions.
+This becomes critical when it is appreciated that very little information is contained within most timeseries of riverflow, so that very simple models are often sufficient to forecast the rainfall-runoff behaviour of catchments (Kirkby, 1975; Jakeman and Hornberger, 1993; Beven, 2001a; Kokkonen and Jakeman, 2001; Young, 2001; see also Barnes and Bonell, this volume), whether in tropical or temperate regions.

-This can be illustrated with the application of a Data-Based-Mechanistic (DBM\) model to the rainfall-runoff behaviour of the 0.44 km Baru Experimental Catchment in Sabah, Malaysian Borneo (cf. Chappell et al., 1999a).
-The structure of the model can be described in transfer-function\ form:
+This can be illustrated with the application of a Data-Based-Mechanistic (DBM) model to the rainfall-runoff behaviour of the 0.44 km2 Baru Experimental Catchment in Sabah, Malaysian Borneo (cf. Chappell et al., 1999a).
+The structure of the model can be described in transfer-function form: